 These first aid tips do not substitute calling Triple Zero or seeking professional help.
 Still, it is good to have these skills to help you overcome a medical crisis.
 The best way to prepare for emergencies is to get a formal First Aid course.

 Our team at First Aid Courses Perth offers a wide range of first aid courses such as Provide First Aid, Child Care, Basic Life Support, and CPR.
 We also offer blended online courses.
-To enroll in a class, call us at (add number) or register online.
+To enrol in a class, call us or register online.